hgcl/clara-le/pages/posts/4-gluehwein-and-note-taking.md

  </figcaption>
 </figure>

-## Life Peek: Wholesome feelings after work
+## Life peek: Wholesome feelings after work

 Being in semi-lockdown in Berlin feels both fast and slow.
 Days resemble each other and night falls early.
 Yet, I feel like I have been doing a lot of new small exciting things lately—this Weekly Review being one of them.
 Week after week, there are always a few highlights worth mentioning.